Cobalt396/hardware-decomp-detiming/README.md

 To-Do List:
 1. Test rewrite rules on multiple in-line registers (Done!)
 2. Test on more complex circuit examples
+3. Translate rewrite rules to Churchroad
-3. Test on cases where we do not want to detime (i.e. state machines)
+4. Test on cases where we do not want to detime (i.e. state machines) (Told not to worry about for now...)